This page lists brands of which little historical information is currently available. For a more complete listing visit the Italian Index.

 Manufactured by Edoardo Mascagni, 1924-1935

-Son of Italian opera composer Pietro Mascagni, Edoardo built motorcycles using his own frames which housed JAP SV and OHV engines of 173 to 499 cc, Blackburne 248 and 348cc OHV engines, and also built his own two-strokes of 174 and 346cc.
+Son of Italian opera composer Pietro Mascagni, Edoardo built motorcycles using his own frames which housed JAP SV and OHV engines of 173 to 499 cc, Blackburne 248 and 348cc OHV engines, and also built his own two-stroke engines of 174 and 346cc.
+These were quite possibly JAP Aza engines built under licence.

 He died in the Abyssinian war in 1935.